-§ 227.3844.
-Demand for Hearing-after Refusal or Non-Renewal.
+§ 227.44.
+Demand for Hearing.

 - (a) Upon a refusal by the department to issue or renew a Manufacturer's Testing Permit or a Manufacturer's Testing Permit Driverless Vehicles, or upon the suspension or revocation of either permit by the department, the manufacturer shall be entitled to demand in writing a hearing before the director or his or her representative within 60 days after the notice of refusal. - (b) The hearing shall be conducted pursuant to the provisions of Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.